What is ONC201?

 ONC201 is an investigational (experimental) agent and has a favorable safety profile in phase 1 and early phase 2 clinical trials in advanced cancers.
 One of the secondary aims is to determine efficacy of ONC201 by reduction in dose of anti-hypertensive medications, especially Pheochromocytoma/Paraganglioma.

-There’s also clinical trials of ONC201 in other cancers including multiple myeloma, leukemia, lymphoma, endometrial cancer and other solid tumors.
+There are also clinical trials of ONC201 in other cancers including multiple myeloma, leukemia, lymphoma, endometrial cancer, and other solid tumors.